Uwana-phil/Hr-Analysis-of-attrition-and-its-causative-factors/README.md

 - Does inadequate training contribute to attrition?

 ### Data Analysis:
-Herein some interesting codes/features worked with
+Include some interesting codes/features worked with

 #### Importing Libraries for the analysis and Loading the Dataset
 ```Python